 - Holding an official leadership position (e.g. President, Vice President, Secretary, Treasurer) in a student organization.

-Students enrolled in Experiential Learning (39-210, 220 or 310) can find more information about completing the requirements on their Blackboard page (with the corresponding course numbers above).
+Students enrolled in Experiential Learning (39-210, 220 or 310) can find more information about completing the requirements on their Canvas page (with the corresponding course numbers above).

 Experiential learning advisors